-We have audited the parent company financial statements of Philippine AXA Life Insurance Corporation (the Parent Company), which comprise the parent company statements of financial position as at December 31, 2021 and 2020, and the parent company statements of comprehensive income, parent company statements of changes in equity and parent company statements of cash flows for the years then ended, and notes to the parent company financial statements, including a summary of significant accounting policies.
+We have audited the parent company financial statements of Philippine AXA Life Insurance Corporation (the Parent Company), which comprise the parent company statements of financial position as at December 27, 2022 and December 31, 2021, and the parent company statements of comprehensive income, parent company statements of changes in equity and parent company statements of cash flows for the period ended December 27, 2022 and the year ended December 31, 2021, and notes to the parent company financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying parent company financial statements present fairly, in all material respects, the financial position of the Parent Company as at December 31, 2021 and 2020, and its parent company financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying parent company financial statements present fairly, in all material respects, the financial position of the parent company as at December 27, 2022 and December 31, 2021, and its parent company financial performance and its cash flows for the period ended December 27, 2022 and the year ended December 31, 2021 in accordance with Philippine Financial Reporting Standards (PFRSs).